balaji190903/balaji190903/README.md

 I'm a backend developer with over a year of experience building scalable and efficient web applications.
 My focus is on creating clean, maintainable code that delivers real-world impact.
 I enjoy solving complex problems and optimizing for performance and reliability.

-## 💼 Experience

-### IT Analyst
-**GI Scripts Company** *(Jan 2024 - Present)*
-- Started as a 6-month intern and transitioned to full-time Python Developer
-- Developing backend systems using Django framework
-- Building RESTful APIs and implementing user authentication
-- Collaborating with cross-functional teams to enhance performance
-- Integrating backend logic with frontend systems

 ## 🛠️ Skills

 ### Technical Skills